 749 East Henrietta Road is located on the corner of East Henrietta Road and Crittenden Road off the 390 Exit.
 It is located in the Upper Cervical Chiropractic of Rochester (UCC of ROC) office.
 Dr. Laura & Howard have a separate entrance on the side of the building.

-Dr. Laura's Conesus Office is located at 6386 Pucker St. in her home which is a gray cape cod with a covered porch.
+Our Conesus Office is located at 6386 Pucker St., which is a gray cape cod with a covered porch.
 It is on a country road and is the second house on the right coming from Sliker Hill Rd.